Flash Player 9 and later, Adobe AIR 1.0 and

 installers to register an application for all users of a computer

 make data from your web server available to SWF files from other

 domains, you can create a policy file on your server.
-A policy file is
+A

 an XML file placed in a specific location on your server.

 Policy files affect access to a number of assets, including the

 Loading XML and text files

 Importing SWF files from other security domains into the